mamedev/mame/docs/source/commandline/commandline-all.rst

 **-help** / **-h** / **-?**

     Displays current MAME version and copyright notice.

 .. _mame-commandline-validate:

 **-validate** / **-valid** [*<pattern>*]

     Performs internal validation on one or more drivers and devices in the system.
 Run this before submitting changes to ensure that you haven't violated any of the core system rules.

     If a pattern is specified, it will validate systems matching the pattern, otherwise it will validate all systems and devices.
+Note that if a pattern is specified, it will be matched against systems only (not other devices), and no device type validation will be performed.